All Episodes

 So once again, folks, cutting edge of societal evolution.

-And uh I had no evidence.
+And I had no evidence.

 I have no evidence.

-How they operate, what they think, and how they go about implementing their beliefs.
+All I had was full knowledge of liberals, how they operate, what they think, and how they go about implementing their beliefs.

-And I know for a fact that global warming, climate change, whatever term they attach to it, is nothing more than an attempt to create socialist nations as far around the world as they can, and to separate us from our money.
+And I know for a fact That global warming, climate change, whatever term they attach to it, is nothing more than an attempt to create socialist nations as far around the world as they can and to separate us from our money.

 That's all it is.